first met Lee Chase at his son Steven's home in Tucson, Arizona, on December

 LEE: You're welcome to do that.
 It's well worn, it's been

 FRANK: It's been fifty some years now since Ed passed

-LEE: Oh, I think -- I should live so long! -- that will go on forever
+LEE: Oh, I think -- I should live so long! -- that will

-around for nearly a hundred years now and certainly will
+have been around for nearly a hundred years now and certainly will

 go on ad infinitum.
 Those are fascinating, fascinating books.

 FRANK: So you feel that they have a timeless quality?

 LEE: Yes, I think timeless, absolutely.
-You get into those books and
+You get into those

-same way with Sunday Los Angeles Times.
+the same way with Sunday Los Angeles Times.
 Tarzan was on

 FRANK: I feel the same way.
 I think that as long as people

 still read books they will always read Edgar Rice Burroughs.